bbeaudoin/bash/tesmart/README.md

 # TESmart 8 and 16 port IP-KVM switches with RS232 Serial

 The Tesmart HDMI KVM (8 and 16 port) offers serial and basic LAN control using an Ethernet to UART chipset similar or identical to the CH9120 or the CH9121 (http://www.chinalctech.com/m/view.php?aid=468).
 This device may be configurable with direct access to the UART using the supplier's configuration utility.
+Waveshare has documentation on a board with that chip at (https://www.waveshare.com/w/upload/e/ef/CH9121_SPCC.pdf).

+Note, I have not verified the chip in the TESmart network module so the information may not apply.
+I ran a packet capture to see how the address information is configured but I caution against using this information to update the network configuration.
+This information and these scripts are provided as-is with no warranty, using this information and these scripts are at your own risk.

 # Controlling the KVM
 The KVM can be controlled using the Windows utility available from the [TESmart downloads page](https://buytesmart.com/pages/downloads) using either the RS232 connection or by IP remote connection.
 There is a script in this directory as well, `tesmart.sh`, that can read the current port, set a new port, and toggle documented features on/off.

-The API documentation from TESmart does not include information on updating the network settings using the serial or network protocol.
+While the API documentation from TESmart does not include information on updating the network settings using the serial or network protocol, the controller traffic indicates configuration is performed using ASCII commands.
+Assuming the CH9121, I checked the Waveshare documentation on their board and how to set the IP address information, it appears this may be handled on the serial side of the controller: [CH9121 SPCC (PDF)](https://www.waveshare.com/w/upload/e/ef/CH9121_SPCC.pdf).
+TESmart recently switched from a 10/100 Mbps controller to a 10 Mbps one that is incompatible with 2.5/5/10 Gbps Ethernet, I photographed the boards but have not identified the chips.
 <img src="/tesmart/images/tesmart_controller_1.png" alt="TESmart 8-Port Controller" width=400>

 # IP Address and Interface Configuration

-The factory default `192.168.1.10/24` can be changed using the Windows utility available from the [TESmart downloads page](https://buytesmart.com/pages/downloads) using either the RS232 connection or remotely.
-Changes are persistent when applied but do not take effect until the KVM switch is rebooted.
+My personal recommendation is to use the controller and documentation from the [TESmart downloads page](https://buytesmart.com/pages/downloads).
+The factory default `192.168.1.10/24` and may be changed using either the RS232 connection or remotely.
+Once applied, the changes are persisted but do not take effect until the KVM has been rebooted.

 <img src="/tesmart/images/tesmart_controller_2.png" alt="TESmart 8-Port Controller" width=400>

-Once the changes are made, the IP settings will be queried automatically.
-If corrections are not made prior to rebooting the switch, the only known way to reconfigure the IP address would be to use the RS232 3-pin serial connection and appropriate cable or converter, either RS232 to USB or RS232 to TTL.
+WARNING, confirm the IP settings before rebooting the KVM.
+The TESmart enterprise switch doesn't have a "factory reset" to my knowledge.
+If it is not possible to make a network connection to the KVM after a reboot and the settings are unknown (not default or the intended settings), the only known way to reconfigure the IP address would be to use the RS232 3-pin serial connection and appropriate cable or converter, either RS232 to USB or RS232 to TTL, to connect to the switch.

 <img src="/tesmart/images/tesmart_controller_3.png" alt="TESmart 8-Port Controller" width=400>

 For systems connected on the same physical or layer 2 network, there are alternatives to reconfiguring the address:

 ### Alternative 1: Adding a secondary address to an interface
 This method only works when the KVM shares the same physical or layer 2 broadcast domain.
+This can be helpful if the network settings are known but are not within the normal network's valid range on an unsegmented layer 2 or shared VLAN if needed to reconfigure the networking on the switch.

-Linux: (non-persistent secondary)
+Linux: (non-persistent secondary address, change `enp1s0` to your device name)
 ```bash
 sudo ip addr add 192.168.1.11/31 dev enp1s0
 ```

-Linux: (persistent across reboots)
+Linux: (persistent across reboots, change `enp1s0` to your connection name)
 ```bash
 sudo nmcli con mod enp1s0 +ipv4.addresses "192.168.1.11/31"
 ```